 The only problem is the size of the aquarium.
 Females can sometimes grow up to 60 mm.
 Therefore, small aquariums (less than 5 gallons – 20 liters) are not suitable for them.
 Growth to maturity (20 mm) takes about 2-3 months when water temperature exceeded 26C (and 4-5 months when the temperature is lower).

 In nature, their food menu consisted primarily of algae, vascular plants, detritus, and aquatic insects, in decreasing order of importance.

-Tip: Keep in mind and remember that stability of water parameters can play even more important role in shrimp breeding (keeping) hobby than making them optimal.
+Tip: Keep in mind and remember that stability of water parameters can play an even more important role in shrimp breeding (keeping) hobby than making them optimal.

 Sex Ratio of Ghost Shrimp

 According to the study, the sex ratio of 24854 specimens collected between May and April was one female to 0,78 male (P<0.05).
 Females were abundant in all months of the year.
 This is especially evident in the summer.
 Unlike other shrimp, the ideal ratio for ghost shrimp is 1:1.